vaelgates/arkose/call-specialist.md

 <h2>Application</h2>

 <p>The deadline for this application is <b>March 30</b>, and we will be assessing candidates on a rolling basis.
-Since we're hoping to hire someone pretty quickly, we may potentially end up filling the role before the application deadline (so if you're a strong candidate, we'd love if you'd submit early!)</p>
+Since we're hoping to hire someone pretty quickly, we may potentially end up filling the role before the application deadline (so we encourage early submissions!)</p>

-<p>The application process itself will vary by candidate but for successful candidates will typically involve:</p>
+<p>The application process itself may vary by candidate but for successful candidates will typically involve:</p>
 <ul>
 	<li>An initial application</li>
 	<li>A 1-hour trial task</li>